verde-rbx/verde/docs/guide/quick-start.md

 # Getting Started
-To get started with verde first download the latest release
+To get started with Verde first download the latest release